klippa-app/keda-celery-scaler/README.md

 An [External Scaler](https://keda.sh/docs/2.9/concepts/external-scalers/) for KEDA.

-**Only supports Celery Redis Broker for now, other brokers also have heartbeats so PRs are welcome!**
+**Only supports Celery Redis Broker for now, PRs for other brokers that have heartbeats are welcome!**

 ## Why?

 KEDA allows you to autoscale based on the length of a queue, but that's probably not what you want.
+KEDA allows for autoscaling based on the length of queues, but it's application it not practical for time critical tasks.
+The drawback of queue length autoscaling is that scaling will only occur once tasks are queued.
+These queued tasks have a longer time to completion than desired.

 What you want is scaling based on the load `(active tasks + queue length) / available workers` so that you're able to scale _before_ a queue starts building up.
 For example, you could start to scale up when the load is at 50%.
 This way you're able to handle peak load way better than with a queue length based scaler.

-## How?
+## Implementation

 Since Celery is quite unstable in a production situation where you have a lot of workers that scale up and down due to the way Celery workers communicate (we would advise everyone to set the Env